OPT Orthoptist Jobs

 Target academic medical centers with established immigration programs

-Large academic hospitals and university-affiliated eye institutes routinely sponsor H-1B petitions for allied health roles.
+Large academic hospitals and university-affiliated eye institutes routinely sponsor H-1B visa petitions for allied health roles.
 Their HR teams understand LCA requirements and often absorb filing costs as a standard recruitment benefit.

 Use Migrate Mate to line up your H-1B filing before OPT expires